bzliu94/bzliu94.github.io/README.md

 <img title="A gem" src="shape1 - cropped, resized, and cleaned.png">

 # Brian's perambulations
+## 2019-10-21

+We are now focusing on pursuing range mode query.

 ## 2019-10-20

 About half a week ago, we decided to stop working on using partially-in exact range closest-pair query.